MrUnknown101331/PokerPay/README.md

-# PokerPay: Keep Track of Your Chips, Focus on the Cards
+# PokerPay: Keeps Track of Your Chips, Focus on the Cards

 PokerPay is the perfect companion for your live poker nights.
 Use a real deck of cards for the authentic poker experience, and let PokerPay handle the chip management, so you can focus on the game.
 No more fumbling with physical chips – just pure poker action.